Self-Consistency — Improving Accuracy via Voting

 The Solution: Ask Multiple Experts

-Self-Consistency means generating multiple reasoning paths and picking the most common answer.
-Instead of trusting one response, you ask the AI to solve the problem several times and take a "vote" on the final answer.
-It builds on Chain-of-Thought by sampling multiple reasoning chains rather than relying on a single one.
+Self-Consistency means generating multiple reasoning paths for the same prompt and picking the most common final answer.
+Instead of trusting one response, you ask the model to solve the problem several times and then take a "vote" on the answer that shows up most often.
+It builds directly on Chain-of-Thought: where standard CoT asks for a single step-by-step solution, Self-Consistency samples many such chains and keeps the answer they agree on.

 Think of it like consulting multiple experts: